remarkablemark/html-react-parser/.github/CONTRIBUTING.md

 [pr]: https://github.com/remarkablemark/html-react-parser/compare/

-At this point you're waiting on us.
+At this point, wait for us to review your pull request.
 We'll try to review pull requests within 1-3 business days.
 We may suggest changes, improvements, and/or alternatives.

 Things that will improve the chance that your pull request will be accepted: